urbit/urbit/pkg/interface/CONTRIBUTING.md

 for reference.
 Then `cd` into the application's folder and `npm install` the dependencies, then `gulp watch` to watch for changes.

-On your development ship, ensure you `|commit %home` to confirm your changes.
+On your development ship, ensure you `|commit %home` to apply your changes.
 Once you're done and ready to make a pull request, running `gulp bundle-prod` will make the production files and deposit them in [pkg/arvo][arvo].
 Create a pull request with both the production files, and the source code you were